VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   replaying the events associated with the conference for which you wanted to check the current total number of bookings.

-## Comparing Using an ORM and Event Sourcing
+## Comparing using an ORM and Event Sourcing

 ![Figure 1][fig1]